 People tend to forget that “when we have massive scale!” they also have massive customers.
 So, solving that problem later is easier with more revenue, more engineers, and a clear picture of the problem (rather than a guess at what might be a problem later).

-Creating Code School
+Story Time: Creating Code School

 When we founded Code School, every single course was a separate Rails application.
 New course?
 Just copy the last one, and maybe try to iterate and improve a bit before release.
 It was a nightmare to maintain, especially when each needed a security update for Ruby or Rails.
 After a stint with Backbone and several overhauls of the functionality, a shared course engine was finally built — years after launch, and with millions of annual recurring revenue.

 Looking back, it still feels like the right call.
 Several truths had changed by the time those architecture decisions were made: